Structured Settlements 4Real®Blog 2026

 by John Darer CLU ChFC MSSC CeFT RSP CLTC

-The well publicized troubles of 777 Partners, which counts Sutton Park, one of the largest (if not the largest) servicers of structured settlement receivables, among its portfolio companies, raises an issue that should be addresed by current and former structured settlement annuiy issuers
+The well publicized troubles of 777 Partners, which counts Sutton Park, one of the largest (if not the largest) servicers of structured settlement receivables, among its portfolio companies, raises an issue that should be addresed by current and former structured settlement annuity issuers

 Read more about 777 Partners’ troubles here When Insurers Fail. – by Mary Walsh – News Items (news-items.com).The Mary Walsh substack is a good read.